top of page

 More than a job

 We maintain a staff of approximately 50 individuals who give 100% to the needs of the camp and campers.
 They grow through the experience in ways they never thought they would.
-They know they have made a difference in the lives of the campers because of the difference the campers have made in theirs.
-Being a staff member at Camp Howe often becomes much more than a summer job; it’s an unforgettable experience in which you will work alongside staff from around the country and around the world, make lifelong friendships and create amazing memories while in our fun and supportive environment.
+They know they have made a difference in the lives of the campers because of the difference they have made in theirs.
+Being a staff member at Camp Howe often becomes much more than a summer job; it’s an unforgettable experience where you will work alongside staff from around the country and the world, make lifelong friendships, and create unforgettable memories in our fun and supportive environment.

 The Benefits of Working at Camp Howe